This is based on opinion. Please don't list it on a work's trope example list.

 As if that wasn't enough, Studio Ghibli commissioned a short-animation depicting the Warrior in what is a Prequel to series, showcasing the genesis of the "Seven Days of Fire".

-When Nausicaš burns her foot in the Acid Lake, her scream is absolutely soul-wrenching (Japanese-only).
+When Nausicaš burns her foot (the one with the open wound) in the Acid Lake, her scream (in either the Japanese or the English dub) is very wrenching.

 The whole "seeing dead people going into the light while a childish voice sings a disturbing song" is rather unnerving.